learning-zone/react-basics/next-basics.md

 ## Q. What is Turbopack?

-Turbopack is the Rust-based successor to Webpack, included in Next.js 13+.
+**Turbopack** is a high-performance, incremental build system and bundler written in Rust, designed by **Vercel** as the modern successor to Webpack.
+Turbopack reimagines application building from the ground up to support the scale of modern JavaScript and TypeScript codebases.

+As of Next.js 16, Turbopack has graduated to full production-readiness and is now the default stable bundler for both local development and production builds.

 It offers:

 - Significantly faster local development (HMR)
 - Incremental computation — only recompiles changed modules